 - Stay away from people who are sick.

 - Practice good health habits.
 Eat a balanced diet, drink plenty of water, and get enough rest to keep your immune system strong.

 - The doctor may order an antiviral medicine to help your child to get well sooner.
 It works best if started within 48 hours after symptoms begin.

 - Since a virus causes the flu, antibiotics will not help.

 - Check your child’s temperature using a digital thermometer.
 Never use a mercury thermometer.
 Wash the thermometer thoroughly after each use.

 - Use only a rectal (in baby’s bottom) thermometer in infants under 3 months of age.

-- For infants 4 months of age or older, take rectal, ear or axillary (armpit) temperatures.
+- For infants 4 months of age or older, take rectal, ear, or armpit (axillary) temperatures.

-- When your child reaches 4 years of age, oral (mouth) temperatures are OK.
+- When your child reaches 4 years of age, mouth (oral) temperatures are okay.